cockroachdb/docs/v23.1/backup.md

 ## Considerations

 - Core users can only take [full backups](take-full-and-incremental-backups.html#full-backups).
 To use the other backup features, you need an [Enterprise license](enterprise-licensing.html).
 You can also use [{{ site.data.products.dedicated }}](https://cockroachlabs.cloud/signup?referralId=docs-crdb-backup), which runs [full backups daily and incremental backups hourly](../cockroachcloud/use-managed-service-backups.html).
-- Backups will export [Enterprise license keys](enterprise-licensing.html) during a [full cluster backup](#back-up-a-cluster).
-When you [restore](restore.html) a full cluster with an Enterprise license, it will restore the Enterprise license of the cluster you are restoring from.
+- [Full cluster backups](#back-up-a-cluster) include [Enterprise license keys](enterprise-licensing.html).
+When you [restore](restore.html) a full cluster backup that includes an Enterprise license, the Enterprise license is also restored.
 - [Zone configurations](configure-replication-zones.html) present on the destination cluster prior to a restore will be **overwritten** during a [cluster restore](restore.html#full-cluster) with the zone configurations from the [backed up cluster](#back-up-a-cluster).
 If there were no customized zone configurations on the cluster when the backup was taken, then after the restore the destination cluster will use the zone configuration from the [`RANGE DEFAULT` configuration](configure-replication-zones.html#view-the-default-replication-zone).
 - You cannot restore a backup of a multi-region database into a single-region database.
 - Exclude a table's row data from a backup using the [`exclude_data_from_backup`](take-full-and-incremental-backups.html#exclude-a-tables-data-from-backups) parameter.